Creating Element Filters

 To finish the rule, the Value field will be completed.
 Since we are using selection as our input type, the text in the Value field is used in the user prompt when the rule is used.

-Lastly, you we will click the options tab and apply a default action to the rule.
+Lastly, you we will choose your settings in the options section and apply a default action to the rule.
 Your options are:

-- Select Action: This is the default action which forces the user to select what action to apply at the time the rule is activated.
+- Default Filter Action: This is the default action which forces the user to select what action to apply at the time the rule is activated.
 If "Default Filter Action" is not selected this will be the action used.

 - Select: Select the elements so that you can run any eVolve or Revit command on the selected objects